MobleyLab/chemper/README.md

 In pentane (mol2) however atom1 can be a terminal or middle of the chain carbon atom.
 This changes the number of hydrogen atoms (`Hn` decorator) on the carbon, thus there are two possible SMIRKS patterns for atom `:1` `#6AH2X4x0r0+0` or (indicated by the "`,`") `#6AH3X4x0r0+0`.
 But, atom `:2` only has one possibility `#6AH2X4x0r0+0`.

+## Versions

+### 0.1.0 Alpha Release
+This is a first release of the Alpha testing version of `chemper`.
+As you can follow in the [issue tracker](https://github.com/MobleyLab/chemper/issues) there are still on going problems to resolve.
+This first release will allow for reference to the concepts and algorithms included here for automated chemical perception.
+However, the API is still in flux and nothing should be considered permanent at this time.

 ## Contributors